-Every church will go through transition.
+Every church and non profit organization will go through transition.
 This cannot be escaped.
 Transitional ministry is always happening around us.
 We almost don’t see it.
-But we need to recognize its importance of focusing on hard seasons of ministry and we need pastors who are prepared to lead the change it brings.
+But we need to recognize its importance of focusing on hard seasons of ministry and we need pastors and leaders who are prepared to lead the change it brings.

 There is a gap between the need for transitional pastors and our commitment to support their formation for ministry.
 I am a researcher who focuses on how to bridge this gap in today’s ministry context.